arichnad/packagemonkey/README.md

     ebuild.sh - create a package for Gentoo slack.sh - create a package for Slackware

 You can run any or all of these scripts to generate the relevant packages.
-An important point to stress here is that with the exception of puppy.sh and ebuild.sh you will need to be running on a suitable system in order to create the package successfully.
+An important point to stress here is that for Debian and RPM scripts to produce a package you will need to be running on a suitable operating system which supports those formats.
 So for example to create an RPM you will need to be running an RPM based distro (possibly as a virtual machine).
 A handy alternative is to build packages using Open Build Service, which avoids needing to use a lot of virtual machines.

 Packaging Scripts
 -----------------